South Africa Renewables Developers Impatient for New Bidding Opportunities in 2021

 Every day that the government drags its feet over restarting the REIPPPP adds to the feeling that the administrative challenges that have plagued the program before are yet to be resolved.

-"I don't believe the government has the skill set or willingness to put measures in place to ensure a sustainable utility-scale renewbale energy sector," said Robinson at AFSIA.
+"I don't believe the government has the skill set or willingness to put measures in place to ensure a sustainable utility-scale renewable energy sector," said Robinson at the Africa Solar Industry Association.

-Intead, commercial and industrial-scale projects have "gained a lot of traction and I believe that except for some of the larger developers this is where the future really lies," he said.
+Instead, commercial and industrial-scale projects have "gained a lot of traction, and I believe that except for some of the larger developers, this is where the future really lies," he said.
 "There is a large market for embedded generation projects, especially within the mining sector."